lgraubner/helpers/README.md

-# @graubnla/helpers
+# ES2015 helpers

-Loose collection of utility functions with expressiveness and minimal overhead in mind.
-All helpers are written in ES2015 and are tested thoroughly.
+Loose collection of helpers functions with expressiveness and minimal overhead in mind.
+All helpers are written in ES2015 and tested thoroughly.

 ## Table of contents